 Permanent disability pension: For a total (100%) permanent disability, 90% of the insured's average weekly earnings is paid.
+The insured must have exhausted entitlement to the temporary disability benefit.

-Average weekly earnings are based on the insured's covered earnings in the second to last quarter or last quarter before the work injury or occupational disease occurred; the average weekly earnings of workers in similar employment may be used under certain conditions.
+Average weekly earnings are based on the insured's covered earnings in the second to last quarter or last quarter before the disability began; the average weekly earnings of workers in similar employment may be used under certain conditions.